askpng/solarpowered/README.md

-# <center>☀️ solarpowered ☀️</center>
+# ☀️ solarpowered

-`solarpowered` and `solarpowered-ex` are custom images based on [Fedora Silverblue](https://quay.io/repository/fedora/fedora-silverblue?tab=tags) using [BlueBuild](https://github.com/blue-build/template).
-I started this project as a learning and hobby project to familiarize myself with containers, Linux, and GitHub.
+Custom images based on [Fedora Silverblue](https://quay.io/repository/fedora/fedora-silverblue?tab=tags), made using [BlueBuild](https://github.com/blue-build/template).
+This began as a learning project to familiarize myself with atomic OSes and GitHub - it is now my fully functional, primary OS image! :)

-Both images are fully functional for daily operations.

-Also check out [atomic-t480s](https://github.com/askpng/atomic-t480s), much simpler custom image project I started to support Lenovo Thinkpad T480s users.
+Also check out [atomic-t480s](https://github.com/askpng/atomic-t480s), a much simpler custom image project I started to support Lenovo Thinkpad T480s users.

-I named this project `solarpowered` because I like Gawain from Fate/Extra & Fate/Grand Order.

-# Highlights

-- Multimedia codecs from `fedora-multimedia` repo (and `intel-media-driver` from RPM Fusion)
-- Distrobox, Just, and VSCodium
-- Waydroid and ADB
-- Nautilus addons
-- More vanilla GNOME Experience
-- Zen Browser instead of Firefox
-- Colloid, MoreWaita, Tela, and Qogir icon themes
-- Nerd Fonts Symbols and a small selection of fonts from Google Fonts
-- Several sound & icon themes & fonts installed OOTB

-## solarpowered - made to support Lenovo T480/s devices
+# solarpowered - for Lenovo T480/s devices

+> NOTE: This image is subject to deprecation in the upcoming Fedora version update; F44 builds will be the last, and solarpowered will not be getting F45 builds.

 Includes the following tools for maximum Lenovo T480/s functionality with 0 layering:
 - `igt-gpu-tools` for monitoring iGPU use